vityah1/mycrud/README.md

 # mycrud
-Very simple CRUD flask app with SQLLite batabase and some tests on pyTest
+Very simple CRUD flask app with SQLLite database and some tests on pyTest

 For app you need install all requirements.txt [pip install Flask] For tests you need install pytest [pip install pytest]